Serge Nyuiadzi: Nice

 Nyuiadzi started to play football at the academy of OGC Nice.
-During his stay at the club he participated for France U-17 and U-19 teams.
+During his stay at the club he was part of the France U-17 and U-19 teams.

-He mainly played for the reserve team of OGC Nice, and during the spring of 2012, he was released by the team.
+He mainly played for the reserve team of OGC Nice, and was released by the team during the spring of 2012.

 CSKA Sofia

 CSKA Sofia signed Nyuiadzi as a free agent in September 2012.
 He competed for the team in several friendly matches and scored a goal against Slivnishki geroi.

 On 30 September, Nyuiadzi made his debut in the A Group for CSKA in a 3–1 win against Etar 1924.
 On 20 October he netted his first goal in the professional football for his team in a 1–0 win in the Eternal derby against Levski Sofia.
 However he did not manage to impress and find his place in the first team and on 12 June 2013 the Bulgarian Football Union announced, that Nyuiadzi's contract with the club had been terminated and he was free to go.